 The cheap cost of Baclofen pills make it relatively easy for users to purchase a large amount of the drug.
 Based on reported user experiences, the user has to ingest an amount that is above the recommended dose to achieve a high.

 If doses are taken repeatedly over a short period of time, even the small amount may be enough to give the user a Baclofen high.
 The intrathecal administration can also lead to a high in the same manner.
 If the Baclofen injections contain a dose higher than the recommended one from the physician, the user may get high.

 What Does A Baclofen High Feel Like?

 A dose of Lioresal that will bring high to a user is not fixed to a certain amount.
-While one user may need two or three Baclofen 10mg to get high, another may need four or five.
 There are known side effects of a Baclofen high, as reported by users.
 These include:

 - An initial, light buzz